netgvarun2012/portfolio/NLP.md

 - **Embeddings**:
+  *Basic idea is that "words should be encoded into a low-dimensional and dense vector*

     ![image](https://github.com/netgvarun2012/portfolio/assets/93938450/42801c45-bc3d-42d6-b72c-93d1470d3b1d)

 - Each core feature is embedded into a ‘d’ dimensional space and represented as a vector in that space.